World Aquatics Swimming World Cup

 Marine Messe Hall A, Swimming & Artistic Swimming Venue, Fukuoka, 2023.

 The venue for the FINA Swimming World Cup in Eindhoven before start of the event.

 The World Aquatics Swimming World Cup (formerly known as the FINA Swimming World Cup) is an international series of swimming meets organized by World Aquatics (the international governing body formerly known as FINA).

+History

+In 1979, FINA (now known as World Aquatics) launched the Swimming World Cup, the first edition was held in Tokyo with multiple winners.

-Launched in 1988, the World Aquatics Swimming World Cup is staged between August and November every year and attracts a high level of athletes due to the considerable prize money on offer.
+Since 1988, the World Aquatics Swimming World Cup is staged between August and November every year and attracts a high level of athletes due to the considerable prize money on offer.
 The event is traditionally held in short course (25m pool) format, with a switch to long course (50m pool) format in pre-Olympics years.

 Prior to the COVID hiatus in 2020 the event was being held in three clusters, totaling seven three day meets across seven different locations with prize money reaching US$2.5 million.
 The event resumed in 2021 as four meets each of three days duration, and the 2023 edition was staged as three meets each of three days duration.

 The event is popular with prominent swimmers due to the prize money on offer.
 In 2022, a total of US$1.2 million was awarded.
 For each meet the top 20 male and female athletes shared US$224,000 prize money ($112,000 per gender).
 At the end of the meet series an additional US$262,000 per gender was awarded to the top eight men and women athletes based on their overall ranking using a point score incorporating placings and performance.

 The 2023 event is notable for a number of reasons including a switch to long course (50m) format as a pre-Olympics year event, the event acting as a qualifying meet for both the forthcoming World Aquatics Championships in 2024 and Olympic Games in 2024, and the introduction of an "open" category in 50m and 100m events for transgender swimmers.
 The "open" category however was shelved as there were no entries.
+From this edition onwards, the SWC will be held on one continent, with different cities in each country.